Natalitta/almond_bakery/README.md

 ### Bugs

-There was a bug with using classes for buttons and a tags due to Bootstrap, some of them do not work unless changed into ids, I tried to specify them more precisely mentioning there parent element but it didn't work either.
+There was a bug with using classes for buttons and anchor tags due to Bootstrap, some of them do not work unless changed into ids, I tried to specify them more precisely mentioning there parent element but it didn't work either.
 So I added style attribute to a few anchor tags to avoid using an id  multiple times.

+## Deployment

+### Version Control

+The Almond Bakery website was created using Gitpod and pushed to the remote Github repository.

+There were used such git commands throughout the development process to push the code to the remote repository on Github:

+* git add . - This command was used to add all files to the staging area before they are committed.

+* git commit -m “a commit message” - This command was used to commit the changes to the local repository prepare for the final step.

+* git push - This command was used to push all committed code to Github remote repository.

+### Heroku Deployment

+Finally the site was deployed to Heroku to be used by users.
+The deployment steps are following:

+1) Go to Heroku and create a new app clicking "New".

+2) Choose a name and region for an app, click "Create app".

+3) Go to "Settings" and navigate to Config Vars.
+Add the following config variables:

+    * SECRET_KEY: (Your secret key)
+    * DATABASE_URL: (This should already exist with add on of postgres)
+    * EMAIL_HOST_USER: (email address)
+    * EMAIL_HOST_PASS: (email app password)
+    * CLOUNDINARY_URL: (cloudinary api url)

+4) Open "Deploy" tab, select Github as the deployment method, authorize and search for repository by its name and connect.

+5) Choose Enable Automatic Deploys, main branch.
+This will update the site if there are any changes made in the repository.

+6) Click Deploy a GitHub branch (main).

+7) The app was successfully deployed.
+Click View to see it.

+The live link can be found here: <a href="https://almond-bakery-f92f9dfc55d0.herokuapp.com/" target="_blank"> Link to the deployed project</a>